haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   A requirement is that a TRILL solution must not require modifications or exceptions to the existing spanning tree protocols (STP, RSTP, MSTP).

 ### 3.5.
 Multiple Attachments
+  In STP, a single node with multiple attachments to a single spanning tree segment will always get and send traffic over only one of the those attachment points.
+TRILL must manage all traffic, including multicast and broadcast traffic, so as not to create traffic loops involving Ethernet segments with multiple TRILL attachment points.

+  This includes multiple attachments to a single TRILL node and attachments to multiple TRILL nodes.
+Support for multiple attachments can improve support for forms of mobility that induce topology changes, such as "make before break", although this is not a major goal of TRILL.

 ### 3.6.
 VLAN Issues
+  A TRILL solution should support multiple customer VALNs (802.1Q, which includes 802.1v and 802.1s).
+This may involve ignorance, just as many bridge devices do not participate in the VALN supports.
+A TRILL solution may alternately furnish direct VLAN support, e.g., by proiding configurable support for VLAN-ignorant end stations equivalent to that provided by 802.1Q non-provider bridges.

+  A TRILL solution might or might not be easily adaptable to handling provider VALNs.

 ### 3.7.
 Operational Equivalence
 ### 3.8.
 Optimizations
 ### 3.9.
 Internet Architecture Issues